In this article

-Updating advocate data (“Right to rectification”, “Right to object”): You are able to edit advocate’s data by clicking the ‘edit’ button on their specific page.
+Updating advocate data (“Right to rectification”, “Right to object”): You are able to edit the advocate’s data by clicking the ‘edit’ button on their specific page.
 Advocates also have access to their own settings page where they can personalize their referral links.

 Unsubscribing advocates (“Right to object”): Each email that is sent to the advocate about the referral program has instructions to tell them how to unsubscribe from the referral program.
 You are able to unsubscribe advocates from the ReferralCandy dashboard as well if they request you to do so.

-Exporting customer data (“Right to data portability”): You can download a full list of your advocates through the ‘Export to CSV’ feature .
-If you’d like more information about a specific advocate, please email us at email@example.com with the name and email address of the advocate.
+Exporting customer data (“Right to data portability”): You can download a full list of your advocates through the ‘Export to CSV’ feature.
+If you’d like more information about a specific advocate, please email us at firstname.lastname@example.org with the name and email address of the advocate.

 Delete advocate (“Right to be forgotten”, “Right to the restriction of processing”, “Right to object”): From the ReferralCandy dashboard in each advocate’s page, you are able to, at a click of a button, remove a customer and their data from the ReferralCandy systems.

 5. Is it okay if customers are sent a referral email after a purchase even if they didn’t opt-in to it?